Thank You Donors!

 Financial Aid applicants are reviewed for scholarship eligibility at the time their other aid eligibility is determined; thus, scholarship eligibility will be posted on their Financial Aid Award Letter along with other aid for which they qualify.
 All awards are subject to the availability of funding.

 The Regents Scholars selection committee conducts a comprehensive review of the applicant pool to determine the student’s strength and breadth of academic preparation.
 Selection is based on a thorough review of the admissions application, including, but not limited to, test scores and grades.
-To be eligible for the Regents Scholarship, you must be a U.S. citizen, permanent resident, or a non-citizen student qualifying under California Assembly Bills 130 or 131.
+To be eligible for the Regents Scholarship, you must be a U.S. citizen, permanent resident, a non-citizen student qualifying under California Assembly Bills 130 or 131, or an international student with outstanding academic qualifications.
 Only students who fall under these categories are eligible for the Regents Scholarship.

 Regents Scholarship decisions are mailed in mid-February each year.
 All decisions are final; appeals are not considered for Regents Scholarship decisions.
 The Regents Scholarship is a prestigious award for incoming freshman whose UC application shows outstanding academic achievement.
 Visit the Admissions website for more information.